Disabled Vets Can Receive a Total Disability Rating (100%) If They Cannot Work Because of Their Service Connected Disabilities

 - past work history and job training.

 The unemployability regulation plainly states that some work will not be considered by VA to determine if a vet qualifies.
-A veteran can work and still qualify for TDIU, but only if they are working in what the VA calls “marginal employment,” which is a job that pays less than the poverty threshold announced by the U.S. government (currently, just under $1,000 per month).
+A veteran can work and still qualify for TDIU, but only if they are working in what the VA calls “marginal employment,” which is a job that pays less than the poverty threshold announced by the U.S. government.
+This is currently just over $1,000 per month for a single veteran and slightly over $1,400 for a married veteran.
+The amount increases with the number of people in your household) The bottom line is that a veteran can work some and still qualify for TDIU, but they need good wage records to prove they are under the marginal employment cap.

 If a veteran is working in a protected or sheltered workplace, they can still qualify for TDIU as well.
 Examples of this type of work might be in a family business, where strict attendance is not required or working for a friend or creates a job with very limited job duties that would not exist elsewhere.

-Individual Unemployability is an extraschedular path to a 100% total rating, even when VA does not assign 100% schedular ratings to a veteran’s disabilities.
+Individual Unemployability is an extra-schedular path to get paid at the full100% total rating amount, though a 100% schedular rating is not awarded.
 Veterans who cannot work because of their service connected disabilities should consider filing a VA Form 21-8940 (Veteran’s Application for Increased Compensation Based on Unemployability) immediately to start the process of getting TDIU benefits.

-If you are looking for a Veterans Disability Lawyer to handle a denied Individual Unemployability claim, call us toll free nationwide at (866) 233-5044 or use our online contact form to schedule an appointment with one of our VA Disability Attorneys.
+If you are looking for a Veterans disability lawyer to handle a denied Individual Unemployability claim, call us toll-free nationwide at (866) 233-5044 or use our online contact form to schedule an appointment with one of our VA disability attorneys.
+Our VA disability lawyers help veterans and their families recover the VA service-connected compensation they deserve after a claim denial.
 We handle TDIU cases all over the country for vets just like you.
+Contact our firm today for a free consultation.